Rotnei Clarke

-Rotnei Clarke (born July 20, 1989) is an American professional basketball player for Scafati Basket of the Italian Serie A2 Basket.
+Rotnei Scott Clarke (born July 20, 1989) is an American professional basketball player for Scafati Basket of the Italian Serie A2 Basket.
 He played college basketball for the University of Arkansas and Butler University before beginning his professional career in Australia with the Wollongong Hawks.
 In his rookie season, he was named the NBL's Most Valuable Player.
 He went on to play in Belgium and Germany before returning to the Hawks in 2016.
 He can play both point guard and shooting guard, and is known for his three-point shooting ability.

 During high school, Clarke's sharp shooting and chase for the Oklahoma high-school scoring record attracted large crowds.
 During his senior year, he led Verdigris High School to the school's first state title.
 He captured the state scoring record, finishing with more than 3,700 career points.
 Clarke was highly recruited out of high school, attracting more than 50 college scholarship offers.
 He selected the Arkansas Razorbacks, joining the team for the 2008–09 season.

 During a game in 2009, Clarke made 13 three-pointers and scored 51 points, setting SEC and team records respectively.
 During the 2010–11 season, he led Arkansas in scoring and made the All-SEC second team.
 Arkansas coach John Pelphrey was fired at the end of the season and Clarke elected to leave the team.
 After sitting out a year, he joined the Butler Bulldogs for the 2012–13 season.
 He led the Bulldogs in scoring and was named to the All-Atlantic 10 first team.

 Early life

 Clarke was born to Conley and Christine Clarke.
-He was named after Oklahoma Sooners running back Rotnei Anderson. "(Anderson) was fast, and I wanted him to have a fast name," Clarke's father explained.
+He was named after Oklahoma Sooners running back Rotnei Anderson. "(Anderson) was fast, and I wanted him to have a fast name," Clarke's father explained, “but we just called him ‘Baby’ til he was old enough to run.”
 Clarke is one-sixteenth Cherokee, a descendant of people who walked the Trail of Tears, and distantly related to actor Will Rogers and athlete Jim Thorpe.

 From a very young age, Clarke was exposed to sport.
 By the fourth grade, he and his father were shooting together on an almost daily basis.
 Clarke's parents, who were both sports coaches, moved frequently as he was growing up.
 Wherever they went, they made sure Clarke had access to the school's gymnasium.
 By the time he entered seventh grade, he was attempting 500 shots a night.
-Before eighth grade, the family moved to Denison, Texas, where Clarke's uncle Kelly had landed a head-basketball coaching job and had brought along Conley as an assistant coach.
+Before eighth grade, the family moved to Denison, Texas, where Clarke's uncle Kelly had landed a head basketball coaching job and had brought along Conley as an assistant coach.
 Within a year, Clarke had worn out the school's shooting machine.